CallMeNachos/elt-crypto/README.md

 ### Run :
 You can then run the following commands :
+* `make setup`: to install the virtual environment
 * `make install`: to install dependencies
 * `make py-ingest` : to run the ingestion pipeline